You know, I really was content to go on bitching about Republicans for the rest of my mouthy, bloggy life.

 There were speakers galore.

-We heard Bernie Sanders speak, we head Danny Glover speak, we heard Ohio State Senator Nina Turner speak, and we heard Thomas Frank and Naomi Klein and Amy Goodman speak, and I was seated terrifically close to the front much of the time.
+We heard Bernie Sanders, Danny Glover, Ohio State Senator Nina Turner, and we heard Thomas Frank and Naomi Klein, too, and I was seated terrifically close to the front much of the time.

 We also heard from people who weren’t well-known but were nevertheless powerful speakers I’m glad I had the opportunity to hear and meet.